Coherence via reiterated beam splitting: Coherent-state input

-In order to obtain the intuition of analytical solutions we utilize the following approximation: For large enough $\bar{n}$, the sum in Eq. \ref{Cc} can be approximated by an integral, and the Poissonian statistics in Eq. \ref{cn} by a Gaussian,
+In order to obtain the intuition of analytical solutions we utilize the following approximation: For large enough $\bar{n}$, the sum in Eq. \ref{Cc} can be approximated by an integral, and the Poissonian statistics in Eq. \ref{cn} can be approximated by a Gaussian,

 Under this assumption, the coherence results in